-- When gouge vibration is felt, stop or adjust the cut immediately.
+- When gouge vibration begins, stop or adjust the cut immediately.

-- Make sure the gouge is sharp, and adjust the tool rest if necessary.
+- Make sure the gouge is sharp, and move the tool rest closer if necessary.

 - Move the tool back to a point where there is no vibration and the bevel can rest quietly on the surface.
 Align the bevel in the direction of the cut, then lift the heel of the bevel very slightly so that the wood contacts the cutting edge before the bevel.